Spend (The Walking Dead): Plot

 Meanwhile, Abraham helps a crew to extend Alexandria's walls.
 When the crew is ambushed by walkers, trapping their lookout Francine (Dahlia Legault), the foreman Tobin sees no way to save her and orders them to abandon her.
 Abraham instead races in to help rescue her, later assisted by other members of the crew.
 With the walkers dispatched, Abraham takes leadership of the group.
 Tobin later resigns his position to Deanna, Reg, and Maggie, admitting that Abraham is a better leader.
 Deanna agrees, but expresses her concern to Maggie that Rick's group is quickly filling in positions of leadership in the community.
 Gabriel later speaks to Deanna, expressing his doubts on the sincerity of Rick's group and not to trust them, unaware that Maggie has overheard them.

 Carol is visited a few times by Jessie's son, Sam, who keeps asking for cookies.
 To get rid of him, Carol tells him she will only make them if he steals two bars of chocolate from the town's food storage.
 Sam returns with the chocolate.
 While waiting for the cookies to bake, he admits to breaking Jessie's statue, then asks for one of her guns.
 When Carol asks him why, he runs off.

 Back at the warehouse, Glenn and Noah follow Nicholas to stop him but all three end up surrounded by walkers and stuck in the revolving door.
 To save himself, Nicholas ignores Glenn and opens the door far enough for the walkers to grab and drag Noah out, where he is consumed; a horrified Glenn watches but can do nothing.
 Nicholas catches up to Eugene in the van and threatens to leave him behind if they don't go now.
 Glenn, having made it out of the door, knocks Nicholas out.
 Though they have collected the parts, the ride back to Alexandria is somber and they hold Nicholas under gunpoint.

-Carol goes to the Anderson home to try and talk to Sam or Jessie, but is coldly turned away by Pete, arousing her suspicion.
+Carol goes to the Anderson home to try to talk to Sam or Jessie, but is coldly turned away by Pete, arousing her suspicion.
 When Rick returns home, Carol tells him that Pete is abusing Jessie and maybe Sam, and the only way to stop it is to kill Pete.